 How do I know if I am selected for verification an what do I need to do?

-People are randomly selected for verification by the government every year.
-If you are selected for verification, the school will follow up with you on what forms we will need to complete your award process.
+Students are randomly selected for verification by the government every year.
+If you are selected for verification, the school will follow up with you regarding forms you need to complete.

 How do I access my account balance online?